Skip to contents

 decisions(names = c(A, B)) + # Decision alternatives

-states(names = c(Alive, Dead), # Markov state names
+states(names = c(Alive, Dead), # States and initial probabilities

-event(name = death_event, # A death event can
+event(name = death_event, # Define an event (death)

 DecisionTwig

-# 1. probability of death depends on the state and decision and the relative risk of mortality given treatment A
+# 1. Probability of death depends on state and decision

 }